jerome-lux/pymosaic/README.md

 Nearest neighbors computations can be done either using numba and a brute force approach or using cKDTree from scipy.
 Brute force tends to be a little faster for image database <50k (not tested for larger database).
 Using brute force method, one can specify the number of times a tile is reused in the mosaic.
-This is not possible using a kdtree, but it is possible to add a little variety in the tiles choice using a random kth neighbors, and not always the first.
+This is not possible using a kdtree, because we would need to rebuild the tree at each iteration.
+To add a little variety in the tiles, we can query randomly one of the k-th neighbors (when reuse value = k), and not always the nearest.

 ## Install
 install using python setup.py install

 Requirements: numba, scipy, numpy